Tolga23/cuisy-privacy-policy/README.md

 - In merger/acquisition scenarios with proper notice where legally required

 We do not share personal data with third parties for cross-context behavioral advertising.
+We do not make user-uploaded cookbook libraries publicly searchable inside Cuisy.

 ---